 Furnaces: 15 to 18 years

-Furnaces also have life spans based largely on type – in this case, fuel source.
-A gas furnace will generally last around three years longer than an electrical furnace (and it will use far less energy).
-As with oven ranges, this happens because gas is generally a more efficient heating fuel with fewer breakable parts involved.
+Furnaces also have lifetimes that depend heavily on their type – in this example, fuel source.
+In particular, a gas furnace will usually operate at total capacity, about three years or so longer than an electric furnace (and it also won’t use as much energy).
+Similar to oven ranges, this occurs because gas is typically a more effective and efficient heating fuel that doesn’t consist of as many fragile parts.

 - Tank vs. tankless water heaters

 - Best cheap space heater deals for April 2021

 - Best cheap bidet deals for April 2021

 - Best cheap air conditioner deals for April 2021

 - 7 reasons why your AC isn’t cooling your home